charlieegan3/personal-website/content/about.md

 ---

 Hello, my name is Charlie - thanks for stopping by!
 Nice to meet you 👋.
-I work at [Jetstack](https://jetstack.io/) 💼.
 Here's a little bit about me.

 Before COVID-19 I used to go to: